-- PWAs are currently limited to a single window, which can be a bit annoying if you want to be productive with them.
+- Chrome OS launches PWAs into a single app window, which is annoying if you want to be productive.
 Enable this flag to add Chrome's tab strip to PWAs to help speed up your workflow with multiple Chrome tabs.

 Tabbed PWAs in Chrome OS makes it easier to multitask.

 - Currently, launching a new tab in a PWA will create a new Chrome instance, breaking your focus.
 Enable this Chrome flag to fix links in PWAs.

 - Need a certain PWA to launch after clicking on a link?
 Enabling this Chrome flag will allow you to prefer launching a PWA from your Chromebook.